 Change Google AutoComplete

-People are negative.
+People are often negative.
 We're just wired that way.
-Not evil, just conditioned over time to be on the lookout for something bad.
+Not evil; just conditioned over time to look for something bad.
 When we see something negative, our senses ramp up.
-It's a survival mechanism, but it also skews Google search results as well as Google AutoComplete.
-When you see something negative shows up in Google AutoComplete, you may click on it.
-This tells Google it's relevant.
-You may not have been looking for it, but sometimes you just can't resist.
-That's why AutoSuggest (Instant) shows the kind of things it does (at least, that's what we think).
+It's a survival mechanism, but it also skews Google search results and autocomplete for with a waterfall of consequences once the new query is selected.
 You can read more about human negativity bias here.

 Crowdsourcing refers to the process in which a business, individual, or website owner (the crowd-sourced) uses people (the crowd) to complete a particular task.
 These people may be professionals or ordinary people, paid or volunteering.